aedans/Nylon/BUILTINS.md

 - ')': Removes the current stack and replaces it with the shadowed one.
 - 'À': Pulls the top argument of the shadowed stack to the current one.
 - 'Á': Pushes the top argument of the current stack to the shadowed one.
-- '_': Creates a list and from the stack adds it to the stack.
+- '_': Replaces the stack with a list containing the stack.
-- '$': Consumes all but the top item of the stack.
 - '`': Consumes the top item of the stack.
 - ':': Duplicates the top item of the stack.
 - 'ù': Moves the top of the stack to the bottom.